mollie/api-documentation/source/connect/splitting-payments.rst

 .. note:: Split Payments are not enabled by default.
 To enable them for your organization, please reach out to
           our partner management team.

-.. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.) or
+.. warning:: The split payments feature is not available for third-party payments methods (gift cards, Paypal, etc.).
-             captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.)
+             For captures (Klarna Pay now, Klarna Pay later, Klarna Slice it, etc.) see Split captures

 With **Split payments** you can distribute and split payments between your platform and your connected merchant accounts.